EvoNerd/THEE_2025reproducibility/README.md

 # Contact
 This repository and its contents were developed and are maintained by Dr. Ana-Hermina Ghenu for Prof. Claudia Bank, Institute of Ecology & Evolution, University of Bern.
 If you have any questions or need any help regarding the project, please contact Hermina via their GitHub account (EvoNerd).

+*Note: check out the **website branch** if you are looking for the code to build and deploy the website.*